Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Conclusions

-The non-resonant EFT result agrees with the evaluation by Descouvemont~\cite{Descouvemont:2004} once it is scaled to match our $S$-factor at threshold.
-The resonant contribution in the EFT also agrees with a R-matrix evaluation by Junghans {\em et al.}~\cite{Junghans:2003bd}.
+The non-resonant EFT results agree with the evaluation by Descouvemont~\cite{Descouvemont:2004} once it is scaled to match our $S$-factor at threshold.
+The resonant contribution in the EFT also agrees with the R-matrix evaluation by Junghans {\em et al.}~\cite{Junghans:2003bd}.
 We provide the first two energy derivatives of the $S$-factor for a low-energy Taylor series extrapolation to the Gamow peak energy.
-The NNLO EFT result for $S_{17}(0)$ averaged over the three fits (EFT~I, EFT$_\star$~I, and EFT$_\star$~II) gives \EFTSfactor, in agreement with the Solar II recommended value of $20.8(1.6)\,{\rm eV\;b}$~\cite{Adelberger:2010qa} but with a much reduced theory error.
+The NNLO EFT result for $S_{17}(0)$ averaged over the three fits (\EFTgsHead{}~I, \EFTstarHead{}~I, and \EFTstarHead{}~II) gives \EFTSfactor, in agreement with the Solar II recommended value of $20.8(1.6)\,{\rm eV\;b}$~\cite{Adelberger:2010qa} but with a much reduced theory error.